evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 The vehicle supports fast DC charging with a maximum power of 350 kW.
 Charging from 0% to 100% takes approximately 139 minutes, while a more typical charging scenario from 10% to 80% takes 48 minutes with an average charging speed at 186 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 52%.
 This results in an effective charging speed, including time lost, of 245 kW, with each charging session taking about 27 minutes and 39 seconds..

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 43kWh/100km, 1000km will take 9 hours and 13 minutes.
-This trip will require two charge session(s) charging from 1% to 52%.
-The total time lost for charging up the battery will be 53 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 43 kWh/100 km, the trip would take approximately 9 hours and 13 minutes.
+This journey would require two charging stops from 1% to 52%, with a total charging time of 53 minutes.

 ### Onboard charger